Diamond Maps: Efficient Reward Alignment via Stochastic Flow Maps

 In this work, we choose a different approach, proposing instead to re-design models towards adaptability to arbitrary rewards.
 The central question we address is: It is known that exact guidance relies on estimation of the \textbf{value function} associated with a reward \citep{uehara2025inferencetimealignmentdiffusionmodels}.
 Intuitively, the value function measures how much reward a given state will return in the future on average.
 However, estimation of the value function is thought to be intractable with flow and diffusion models, as it requires many simulation steps with an SDE or ODE model \citep{song2020score, holderrieth2025glass}.
 We challenge this assumption in this work.

 To this end, we propose \textbf{Diamond Maps}.
-Diamond Maps leverages recent advances in accelerated sampling methods \citep{song2023consistency,frans2024one}, namely flow maps \citep{boffi2024flow,boffi2025buildconsistencymodellearning, geng2025mean}, which allow us to amortize many inference-steps of flow and diffusion models into a single neural network evaluation.
-Therefore, in this work we investigate how to \textbf{leverage flow maps to accurately and efficiently estimate the value function} and thereby enable exact guidance.
+Diamond Maps leverages accelerated sampling methods \citep{song2023consistency,frans2024one}, namely flow maps \citep{boffi2024flow,boffi2025buildconsistencymodellearning, geng2025mean}, which allow us to amortize many inference-steps of flow and diffusion models into a single neural network evaluation.
+In this work, we investigate how to \textbf{leverage flow maps to accurately and efficiently estimate the value function} and thereby enable exact guidance.

 Our key technical observation is that this can be achieved via \textbf{\emph{stochastic} flow maps}.
 While standard flow maps are deterministic, recently \textbf{GLASS Flows} \citep{holderrieth2025glass} demonstrated that one can easily obtain stochastic transitions from a pre-trained flow model.
 This opens up the possibility of \textit{flow map distillation}, which we leverage in this work.
 In addition, we also present a method to make standard flow maps stochastic at inference time, thereby enabling efficient value function estimation.